reevoo/reevoo.github.io/README.md

  1 file changed, 110 insertions(+), 2 deletions(-)
 ```

-And push the new commit to your fork
+And push the new commit

 ```
 $ git push origin HEAD